chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 After successful deployment, proceed with the following:

-   1. Create user and orgs, Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
+   1. To know moe about the user and organization creation, check the [Create Users and Organization](/automate/ha_node_bootstraping/#create-users-and-organization) section in Node Bootstrapping page.
-   1. Workstation setup, Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
+   1. To know more about Workstation setup, see the [Workstation Setup](/automate/ha_node_bootstraping/#workstation-setup) section.
-   1. Node bootstrapping, Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstrapping.
+   1. To know more about Node bootstrapping, see the [Bootstraping a Node](/automate/ha_node_bootstraping/#bootstraping-a-node) section.

 ## Sample Config